-- open the manual valves upstream of the gas train. - ➤ Adjust the minimum gas pressure switch to the start of the scale (Fig. 33). - ➤ Adjust the air pressure switch to the start of the scale (Fig. 31). - ➤ Purge the air from the gas line.
-We recommend using a plastic tube routed outside the building and to purge air until gas is smelt. - ➤ Fit a U-type pressure gauge (Fig. 26) to the gas pressure test point on the pipe coupling. - ➤ Used to approximately calculate burner output in the 2nd stage using the Tab.
-H on page 21. - ➤ Connect two lamps or testers to the two gas line solenoid valves to check the exact moment in which voltage is supplied.
+- ensure that the gas supply company has carried out the supply line vent operations, eliminating air or inert gases from the piping. - Slowly open the manual valves situated upstream of the gas train - ➤ Adjust the minimum gas pressure switch (Fig. 34 on page 29) to the start of the scale. - ➤ Adjust the maximum gas pressure switch (Fig. 33 on page 29) to the end of the scale. - ➤ Adjust the air pressure switch (Fig. 32 on page 28) to the start of the scale. - ➤ Bleed the air from the piping of the gas train, connecting a plastic tube to the pressure test point 1)(Fig. 24) of the minimum gas pressure switch. - Take the vent tube outside the building so you can notice the smell of gas.

+- ➤ Fit a U-type pressure gauge (Fig. 27) to the gas pressure test point on the pipe coupling. - It is used to calculate approximate MAX burner output using the Tab.
+K on page 21. - Connect two lamps or testers to the two gas line solenoid valves to check the exact moment in which voltage is supplied.

 This operation is not required if each of the two solenoid valves is equipped with a pilot light that signals voltage passing through.